Hymn to St Peter: Music and text

 Britten composed the music for a four-part SATB choir and a single treble soloist accompanied by an organ.
 The piece is based on the plainsong "Tu es Petrus" (You are Peter) as found in the Alleluia and Verse for the Common of Holy Popes, which is the gradual of the Feast of Saints Peter and Paul.
 He used themes inspired by the pentatonic scale, with aspects reminiscent of the gamelan music which inspired many of his later works.

-The music starts with an organ playing alone, in B-flat, a sombre tune adapted from the plainsong of the Alleluia from the hymn, which builds up into an interwoven phrase.
+The music starts with an organ playing alone, in B♭, a sombre tune adapted from the plainsong of the Alleluia from the hymn, which builds up into an interwoven phrase.
 The hymn itself is then introduced with the words "Thou shalt make them Princes".
 The choir sings initially in unison but with growing harmony as the piece develops.
 The tune is based on the ascending pentatonic shape of the plainsong.
 At the words "Instead of thy fathers sons are born to thee", the music changes character radically to a nimble 6/8 figure reminiscent of the scampering of children.
 When the original theme returns, with the words "Therefore shall the people praise thee", the tune is in the brighter key of D major.
 The treble soloist enters and sings "Aedificamus Ecclesiam meam" in plainsong.
-The music returns to B flat for the final section.
+The music returns to B♭ for the final section.
 The treble soloist sings the entire plainsong-like melody to the Latin words Tu es Petrus, while the choir answers with the English translation in soft repeated chords.
 The organ then plays a final ascending phrase that is pentatonic, emphasised by the final G in the coda.